 See Gotland up close on two wheels

-Fårö Island – All of Gotland is unique, but Fårö is extra special.
-The barren landscape, unique fields of sea stacks and the fabulous sandy beaches make this island a must-see.
+4. Fårö – The barren landscape, unique fields of sea stacks and the fabulous sandy beaches make this island a must-see.

-Storsudret – You’ll find picturesque settings around Vamlingbo, Hoburgen, Holmhällar and Hamra.
+7. Storsudret – You’ll find picturesque settings around Vamlingbo, Holmhällar and Hamra.
 The absolutely most beautiful stretch along Sudret is the little Kettelviksvägen road down towards Hoburgen.

-In Visby you can rent a bicycle with additional equipment, such as a bicycle trailer, child seat, tent, portable stove, etc. It’s easy to find great places to pitch your tent for the night.
+In Visby you can rent a bicycle with additional equipment, such as a bike trailer, child seat, tent and portable stove.
+It’s easy to find great places to pitch your tent for the night.
 If you prefer a few more conveniences, there are campsites all around the island.
-And if you’d rather have a roof over your head and breakfast served, we have plenty of rural hotels and bed & breakfasts.
+And if you’d rather have a roof over your head and breakfast served, we have plenty of rural hotels, boarding houses and bed & breakfasts.